 Once you start getting into a routine during study abroad, it’s easy to feel like you’re running out of time.
 Between exploring new places, going to school, and attending club meetings, sometimes you feel that you just don’t have enough energy or time to get everything done.
 A way to find balance is to make a weekly schedule to visualize all your commitments.
 If there’s something you need to take out because you feel that it’s making you overly stressed, take it out!
 Also, be aware that busyness isn’t something to glorify just because you’re in an exciting, new place—it’s okay to spend time with yourself and unwind.

 7. Poor grades

 With the excitement of study abroad, we often forget that we’re students first and tend to put classes and grades at the end of our to-do list.
 For me, because classes were significantly easier than on my home campus, it was tempting to put off assignments so I could explore instead.
 I rationalized that because it was easier, I could do it last minute and it wouldn’t hurt my grades.
 Some people even got so caught up in activities that they failed to attend class.
-In order to get good grades without sacrificing your fun, try to do assignments as soon as they’re assigned (or at least start them).
-In addition, resist the urge to miss class, as absences add up and can affect your grade and potentiall affect your visa.
+In order to get good grades without sacrificing fun, try to do your assignments as soon as they’re assigned (or at least start them).
+In addition, resist the urge to miss class, as absences add up and can affect your grades—and maybe even your visa.